kpapian/protractor-autotests/README.md

 ## Notes

-1. First of all, when you create autotests for application using protractor, make sure that your application client has written on AngularJS or Angular 2+.
+1. First of all, when you create autotests for application using protractor, make sure that your application client has written on AngularJS or Angular 2+ (SPA).

 2. Before all commits add to your local repository .gitignore file.
 Because in other case, it is not gonna work and you can solve the [problems](https://www.git-tower.com/learn/git/faq/ignore-tracked-files-in-git) here.